DerCooleVonDem/CoreAPI/README.md

 For more information, see the [Custom Item System Documentation](src/item/README.md).

+### NPC API

+The NPC API provides a simple and powerful way to create and manage NPCs (Non-Player Characters) in your server.
+It includes:

+- **NEW**: Easy NPC creation and management with persistent storage
+- **NEW**: Standalone NPC system with no external dependencies
+- **NEW**: Look-at-player functionality with customizable distance
+- **NEW**: Event-based interaction system for player clicks
+- Extensible base class for creating custom NPC types
+- Data storage system for NPC-specific information
+- Configuration options for NPC behavior and appearance

+For more information, see the [NPC API Documentation](src/npc/README.md).

 ## Installation

 1. Download the latest release from the [Releases](https://github.com/JonasWindmann/CoreAPI/releases) page